Kuma River (Japan): Flood

 In July 2020, there was massive overflowing of the Kuma river bank due to heavy rain, causing flooding in large areas of Kumamoto prefecture.
-At least 50 people have been found dead and 11 people missing due to this flood.
+At least 50 people were found dead and 11 people missing due to this flood.
 Among the 50 deaths, 14 deaths were the residents of a nursing home located in the Kuma village, near the Kuma river.
 One of the areas nearby was flooded up to a depth of 4.3m.

-Shinzo Abe, a former Japanese prime minister responded to the flooding of the Kuma river by visiting the areas affected and assessing the aid needed.
+Shinzo Abe, Japanese prime minister at the time, responded to the flooding of the Kuma river by visiting the areas affected and assessing the aid needed.
 Financial aid for the areas with crucial damage, as well as restoration of highways and other damages caused by the Kuma river flooding was outlined.
-Prime minister Abe assigned the aid of 400 billion yen as a support for repairing any damages as well as businesses affected by the flood.
+Prime Minister Abe assigned the aid of 400 billion yen as a support for repairing any damages as well as businesses affected by the flood.

 The Kuma River have also badly flooded in 1965, caused by heavy rainfall.
 It is also said that this flooding was worsened by the dams built along the Kuma River mainstream.
 Local residents have commented that flooding have become worse after the construction of dams, where flooded water became more muddy or polluted.